Editor’s note: This article was originally published on the Gottman Relationship Blog in November of 2018.

 So listen to the women.
 Listen to the people of color.
 Invite them to the table, because just as no one understands women better than a woman, no one understands racial oppression better than the racially oppressed.

-United We Stand (UWS) is a training provided by Emerge 360 Consulting.
+United We Stand (UWS) is training provided by Emerge 360 Consulting.
 Its purpose is to build broader, more culturally inclusive leaders that represent the richness of diversity.
-Contact email@example.com for more information and to schedule a training for your leadership team.
+Contact [email protected] for more information and to schedule a training for your leadership team.

 Subscribe below to receive our blog posts directly to your inbox.